Tax haven: United States

-OECD
+International

 In January 2019, the OECD released a policy note regarding new proposals to combat the BEPS activities of multinationals, which commentators labeled "BEPS 2.0".
 In its press release, the OECD announced its proposals had the backing of the U.S., as well as China, Brazil, and India.
 The new proposals contain more fundamental reforms to corporate taxation around the taxing of profits where a product is consumed, rather than where the product's value is created (as currently done).
 Although the EU had been a long-term advocate of this concept, the US had traditionally blocked it.
 However, it is believed the passing of the 2017 TCJA has changed Washington's view on US corporate use of tax havens, who still remain the largest users of tax havens in the world.
 In response to this new OECD initiative, the EU, and the French in particular, dropped their "Digital Tax" proposal in favour of allowing the OECD BEPS 2.0 initiative reach a conclusion, which it is scheduled to do by 2020.

+In 2021 the G20 and OECD produced a report suggesting a change in how multinational enterprises (MNE) are taxed.
+Defining a MNE as a business with global turnover above 20 billion euros and profitability before tax above 10%.
+The object is to allocate the profit in excess of the 10% permitted between all nations where the MNE derived turnover.
+The report had been agreed by 139 OECD member jurisdictions as of 9 June 2023.